 ESD’s electronic assembly facility operates in a controlled anti-static environment.
-Our fully automated SMT machines can equally supply low to high volume production in accordance with our customer’s requirements.
+Using our fully automated SMT machines we are able to supply low to high volume production.

-We have several automated pick and place machines.
-All of which can place fine pitch SMT components at high speed.
+We have several automated pick and place machines, all of which can place fine pitch SMT components at high speed onto PCBs.
 We populate single or double sided PCBs.
-The first side of the PCB is fully populated and soldered before processing the second.
+Each machine can hold approximately 60 different component types, depending on the component shape and size.

-Our reflow oven has several temperature zones to enable gentle heating, and cooling of the PCBA.
-We program the temperature and speed through each zone based on data which includes the PCB material and the components on the board.
+Our reflow oven has several temperature zones to enable gentle heating and cooling of the PCBA.
+We program the temperature and speed through each zone based on the PCB material and the components on the board.
 This care and attention to detail is to ensure the quality and joint integrity on each SMD assembly.

-Our AOI (Automated Optical Inspection) machines inspect each surface mount assembly.
-These machines check the markings on each component.
-This confirms that the type, value and orientation of the component is correct according to the pre-programmed values.
+Our AOI (Automated Optical Inspection) machines inspect each surface mount assembly, looking at the markings on each component.
+This inspection confirms that the type, value and orientation of the component is correct according to the pre-programmed values.

-Customers are welcome to free-issue components or pcbs for their assemblies.
-If you prefer, ESD’s experienced purchasing team can buy some or all of your components and PCBs for you, saving you time and the headaches that are often part of this process.
-We use established local & global suppliers to procure the components specified on your BOM.
-Our large stock of standard components is available to customers.
+Customers are welcome to free-issue components and/or pcbs for their assemblies.
+Alternatively ESD’s experienced purchasing team can buy some or all of your components and PCBs for you, thus saving you time and the headaches that are often part of this process.
+We use established local & global suppliers to buy the components specified on your BOM.
+Our large stock of standard components is also available to customers.
 We can advise you which of these are on your bom if you prefer to part-source.

-At ESD we process a variety of PCB materials, from flexible PCBs to standard FR4 and Aluminium boards.
-The size of the PCBs handled varies from very small to panels upto approximately A3 in size (and occasionally larger).
-The PCBs can be Single or Double sided.
+At ESD we can process a variety of PCB materials including flexible PCBs, standard FR4 and Aluminium boards.
+We set up the machines to process PCBs in many sizes from very small to approximately A3 in size (and occasionally larger).
+The PCBs can be Single or Double sided, and multiple layered.